mariateonaolteanu23/OAuth/README.md

 5. grant tokens

 ## Third-Party Approval
-This proccess is simulated, using an approvals file.
+This process is simulated, using an approvals file.
 Based on the first available approval a set of permissions is assigned.
 If the permissions are invalid/empty then the authorization token of the user will not be marked as signed.

 #### Workflow:
 1. receive authorization token